silverneko/vial-qmk/keyboards/jsa/pragmatic34/readme.md

 * **Bootmagic reset**: Hold down the key at (0,0) in the matrix (usually the top left key or Escape) and plug in the keyboard
 * **Physical reset button**: Briefly press the button on the back of the PCB - some may have pads you must short instead
 * **Keycode in layout**: Press the key mapped to `RESET` if it is available

+# Changelog
+## v4.1 2023-04-30
+- Split into two verison, one for oled suppor and one for qmk settings support.